 1. Dwarf Mugo Pine (Pinus mugo ‘Slowmound’)

-Growing Needs: Well-drained soil; full sun to partial shade.
+Growing Needs: Well drained soil; full sun to partial shade.

 2. Tree of a Thousand Stars (Serissa foetida)

-Growing Needs: Prefers moist, well-draining soil and partial sun.
+Growing Needs: Prefers moist, well draining soil and partial sun.

-Watering: Keep consistently moist but not waterlogged.
+Watering: Keep consistently moist but don’t let it get waterlogged.

 Groundcovers and Creepers3.
 Creeping Speedwell (Veronica spp.)

-Growing Needs: Thrives in moderate conditions; well-drained soil and partial sun.
+Growing Needs: Thrives in moderate conditions; well drained soil and partial sun.

 Watering: Regular watering, especially in hot, dry conditions.